 Can You Sue for Elder Financial Abuse?

-By Andrew Brandt | Reviewed by Canaan Suitt, J.D., John Devendorf, Esq. | Last updated on December 15, 2025 Featuring practical insights from contributing attorneys Ingrid Evans and Anne Marie MurphyMany older people are vulnerable to various forms of abuse.
-This includes financial abuse, such as theft or embezzlement, targeting an older person’s money or property.
-In the most serious cases, elder financial abuse can take away a person’s entire life savings and deprive them of the ability to support themselves.
+By Andrew Brandt | Reviewed by John Devendorf, Esq., Canaan Suitt, J.D. | Last updated on March 10, 2026 Featuring practical insights from contributing attorneys Ingrid M. Evans and Anne Marie MurphyMany older people are vulnerable to financial exploitation by caregivers, friends, and family members.
+In serious cases, elder financial abuse can take away a person’s entire life savings and deprive them of the ability to support themselves.

 Elder Financial Abuse Cases